BidSwitch Targeting Groups

 Configuring Targeting Groups

-• To create a new Targeting Group, select Targeting Groups ‣ Add New Group
+• To create a new Targeting Group, select Targeting Groups from the left-hand menu and click the Create Targeting Group button

 When configuring a Targeting Group you can set each option individually or you can inherit settings from the Default Group by using the Copy Section from Default Group option.
 Either way, the following options can be configured per Targeting Group.
 You can also find a video tutorial explaining Targeting Groups configuration here, Targeting Groups Video Tutorial